 Mix and match the fillings with the doughs if you really want to get creative, but be sure to sample these creations before serving to friends and family.
 You wouldn’t want any of these delicious concoctions to go to waste.

 And you wouldn’t want to restrict them to Hanukkah celebrations either; they’re too tasty not to make more often.

 The refreshing zest of ginger pairs perfectly with lime’s citrusy notes, offering a summery take on a wintertime classic.
 Get our Sufganiyot with Ginger-Lime Curd recipe.

 There’s no denying the sweet and salty amazingness that is salted caramel, but pair it with spicy and sweet apple cider for a treat that is out of this world (no matter the season).
 Get our Apple Cider Sufganiyot with Salted Caramel recipe.

 Who needs a s’more when you can get your hands on a marshmallow creme-filled, chocolate-glazed doughnut?
 Needless to say, this sure beats starting a fire and braving nature’s many elements.
 Get our Mexican Hot Chocolate–Glazed Sufganiyot with Marshmallow Filling recipe.

 The pumpkin is obviously the star of this fall favorite with notes of orange.
 Buttercream frosting is also a drool-worthy replacement to the jellied tradition.
 There’s just something about frosting that makes celebrating a holiday *so* much better.
 Get our Chai Sufganiyot with Orange-Pumpkin Buttercream recipe.

-For more holiday tips, hacks, and recipes, check out our Hanukkah page.
+For more holiday tips, hacks, and recipes, check out our Hanukkah headquarters.